genesiscloud/terraform-provider-genesiscloud/docs/resources/floating_ip.md

 ### Optional

 - `description` (String) The human-readable description set for the floating IP.
+  - Sets the default value "" if the attribute is not set.
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))

 ### Read-Only